Machine code: Readability

 Machine code is generally considered to be not human readable, with Douglas Hofstadter comparing it to examining the atoms of a DNA molecule.
 However, various tools and methods support understanding machine code.

 Disassembly decodes machine code to assembly language which is possible since assembly instructions can often be mapped one-to-one to machine instructions.

-A decompiler converts machine code to a high-level language, but the result can be relatively obfuscated; hard to understand.
+A decompiler converts machine code to a high-level language, but the result can be relatively obfuscated (hard to understand).

 A program can be associated with debug symbols (either embedded in the native executable or in a separate file) that allow it to be mapped to external source code.
 A debugger reads the symbols to help a programmer interactively debug the program.
-Example include:
+Examples include: